crispSV/FitParser-COVIDUS/README.md

 ## Acknowledgments

-* This code is initialy written for EUvsVirus Hackathlon https://euvsvirus.org/ entry
+* This code is initialy written for EUvsVirus Hackathon https://euvsvirus.org/ entry